MARS-Group-HAW/MARS-Group-HAW.github.io/README.md

    > **Note** If the development server crashes after changing the folder structure, see the corresponding entry in the [Troubleshooting](#development-server-crashed-after-changing-folder-structure) section for a possible solution.
 3. In the directory, add content for the blog post in `index.md`
    > **Note** To add a new author, add a new entry to `blog/authors.yml`.

+### Example: Create a new page

+To creat a new page, follow these steps:

+1. In the directory `src/pages/`, create a new Markdown (MD) file.
+2. In the new MD file, write the contents that should be displayed on the page.
+This can include MD source text, HTML source code, and React components.
+For more details, see the [Docusaurus documentation on MD features](https://docusaurus.io/docs/markdown-features).

 ### Writing LaTeX in Markdown